About us

 Published: 2016

-Bridging the gap: NZ Transport Agency urban design guidelines
+Bridging the gap: NZTA urban design guidelines

 Published: 2013

 The guidelines seek to improve the understanding of what good urban design means in a transport project.
 The guidelines are intended for consultants, contractors, project managers, stakeholders and the community who participate in the planning, design, construction and maintenance of our transport networks.
-They are also intended for other Transport Agency staff whose work and actions affect urban design outcomes.
+They are also intended for other NZTA staff whose work and actions affect urban design outcomes.

 For further information contact bridgemanual@nzta.govt.nz